Should You Train Your Cat to Use the Toilet?

 Stress and anxiety

-Cats need a safe and reliable place to eliminateopens in a new tab.
-If accessing the toilet is difficult or if there’s been an accident where the cat has fallen into the toilet, that could cause a cat to become fearful of that location and stop using the toilet for elimination.
+Cats need a safe and reliable place opens in a new tabto go.
+If accessing the toilet is difficult or if there’s been an accident where the cat has fallen into the toilet, that could cause a cat to become fearful of that location and stop using the toilet.
 Additionally, a cat who is already under stress or who is anxious may decide that using the toilet is just too stressful to continue.

 Availability of facilities